nickrmb/Feedback-Vertex-Set/readme.md

 </div>

+This project compares algorithms for the [Feedback Vertex Set](https://en.wikipedia.org/wiki/Feedback_vertex_set) for vertex-weighted graphs.

-See report.pdf to see the report.
+See [report.pdf](report.pdf) to see a detailed report about featured algorithms. <br>
 This document describes how to use and test the given java programs.

+Disclaimer: This project was created for a course taken at the University of Constance.

 # <ins>**Step 1: Prerequisites**</ins>